iiasa/Condor_run_R/troubleshooting.md

 Waiting for the submission lock file to disappear...
 ```
 When you are sure that no other submission is ongoing, delete the lock file located at `<some file path>` and the submission will proceed.

+## You get `ERROR: No credential stored for` *`<user>@<domain>`* but did store your credentials

+Try to submit again.
+It might be a transient error.

+If not, you may have recently changed your password and need to store your user credentials again with [`condor_store_cred add`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_store_cred.html) (see above).

+## The script does not progress

+The output may be blocked.
+On Linux, this can happen on account of entering CTRL-S, enter CTRL-Q to unblock.
+On Windows, this may happen when clicking on the Command Prompt window.
+Give the window focus and hit backspace or enter CTRL-Q to unblock it.
+To get rid of this annoying behavior permanently, right-click on the Command Prompt title bar and select **Defaults**.
+In the dialog that appears, in the **Options** tab, deselect **QuickEdit Mode** and click **OK**.
+After doing so, you can left-click and drag to select text in the Command Prompt window only after first entering CTRL-M or selecting the **Edit → Mark** menu item.

 ## Seeding jobs remain idle and then abort through the PeriodicRemove expression